manta-innovations/manta-innovations.github.io/_posts/2019-12-22-serverless-big-data-pipelines.md

 <sup>[4] AWS Neptune is a NoSQL graph database priced at $0.10 per GB-month storage and $0.22 per 1 million requests I/O
 (EU-Ireland region).</sup>

-<sup>[5] We achieve this by sourcing data from a number of external systems (API, FTP, SQL DB, FileSystem, Queue) via a
+<sup>[5] In detail, we achieve this by sourcing data from a number of external systems (API, FTP, SQL DB, FileSystem,
-lambda (1) and loading this in its raw format to (2) an S3 bucket, our datalake's landing area, whilst recording any files processed or state to (3) DynamoDB.
+Queue) via a lambda (1) and loading this in its raw format to (2) an S3 bucket, our datalake's landing area, whilst recording any files processed or state to (3) DynamoDB.
 Once this stage is complete the Step Function triggers two parallel workstreams, one triggering an AWS Glue Crawler (4) to crawl the landing bucket and update the AWS Glue Catalog (5), which in turn makes the data available to SQL-like querying via AWS Athena (6) for data consumers (7); whilst the other workstream starts an AWS Glue job (8) using Apache Spark to ETL the source data from it's raw format in the landing S3